ni/webvi-examples/Embed WebVI into Content/Readme.md

 }
 ```

-## Authoring the Web VI
+## Authoring the WebVI
 This example leverages LabVIEW's absolute layout system for the layout of the controls and indicators and places these within a `.container` that is laid out relative to the rest of the page content.
-This is not strictly necessary since the Web VI custom elements can be incorporated into a page without any absolute layout.
+This is not strictly necessary since the WebVI custom elements can be incorporated into a page without any absolute layout.

 ### Approximating Relative Layout
-To provide feedback to the 375px bounds of `.content-item`, CSS has been added to the Web VI using the **HTML** aspect of the Web VI.
+To provide feedback to the 375px bounds of `.content-item`, CSS has been added to the WebVI using the **HTML** aspect of the WebVI.
 ```html
 <style>
   .front-panel {